harrymkt/hguinav/README.md

 This theme is distributed under the terms of the [MIT License](https://github.com/harrymkt/hguinav/blob/main/LICENSE.md).

 ## Features
-- Accessibility; HGUINav is designed to be accessible as possible, especially for blind and visually impaired.
+- Accessibility: HGUINav is designed to be accessible as possible, especially for blind and visually impaired.
 This is done by using accessibility tags, such as ARIA, and other possible accessibility features.
 - SEO friendly.
-- Multilingual support with i18n; Hugo supports built-in advance multilingual feature, this theme only implements templates for it.
+- Multilingual support with i18n: Hugo supports built-in advance multilingual feature, this theme only implements templates for it.
 - Customizable extrahead, extrafooter, head, header, footer, with partials, and extrahead, with blocks.
-- Customizable Documentation Site; build accessible [documentation sites](https://harrymkt.github.io/hguinav/docs/documentation) by using built-in template specifically designed for documentation.
+- Customizable Documentation Site: build accessible [documentation sites](https://harrymkt.github.io/hguinav/docs/documentation) by using built-in template specifically designed for documentation.
 You set the layout of the section you want to document as well as in each page of that related document, or cascade just once in the main documentation page.
 - [Content variables](https://harrymkt.github.io/hguinav/docs/writing), such as `%title%`.
 - Sort pages by the way you like and for specific sections, which is by default not supported.
 This uses the [sort](https://harrymkt.github.io/hguinav/docs/partials/sort) partial.
 - Define per-section pagination size.
 - Define menu pages that check for multilingual with the special [menu](https://harrymkt.github.io/hguinav/docs/partials/menu) partial.
 - Built-in blog post templates.
-- Copy code blocks; add code blocks which can then be copied using buttons and display the code language if available, helped by JavaScript.
+- Copy Code Blocks: Add code blocks which can then be copied using buttons and display the code language if available, helped by JavaScript.
-- Local date display; display dates in user's local timezone, no matter what timezone the date is set.
+- Local Date Display: display dates in user's local timezone, no matter what timezone the date is set.
 - Taxonomies support.
 - Taxonomy based [author/user management](https://harrymkt.github.io/hguinav/docs/author-taxonomy), provided in demo.
 - Built-in [search](https://harrymkt.github.io/hguinav/docs/search) support, with a variety of search formats.
 - Use [blocks](https://harrymkt.github.io/hguinav/docs/blocks) to easily modify without having to copy some files to your layouts.
-- Use a large number of partials and shortcodes to make your content and/or templates shorten.
+- Use extensive partials and shortcodes to make your content and/or templates shorten.
 - Ability to toggle the use of JavaScript for both config and per-page frontmadder.
-- Comprehensive documentation; HGUINav provides a full Comprehensive documentation including possible layouts, partials, shortcodes, blocks, configurable parameters, and more, everything as it updates.
+- Comprehensive Documentation: HGUINav provides a full Comprehensive documentation including possible layouts, partials, shortcodes, blocks, configurable parameters, and more, everything as it updates.

 ## Installation
 Add to the Git submodule (recommended):